Cub Scouts always enjoy a fun camp out! As den leaders, this is a wonderful opportunity to complete some rank adventure requirements.

 Here are some examples of the activities that are in these lists.

 Tigers can complete requirement 4 of their Earning Your Stripes adventure.
 It’s “Talk with your parent, guardian, other caring adult, or with your den about polite language.
 Learn how to shake hands and introduce yourself.”

-Wolves can “tell what the buddy system is and why we always use it in Cub Scouts.
+Wolves can “tell what the buddy system is and why we always use it in Cub Scouting.
 Describe what you should do if you get separated from your group while hiking” for requirement 2 of Paws on the Path.

 When they “share at least two jokes with members of your den to make them laugh,” Bears can mark off requirement 5 of the elective adventure, Roaring Laughter.